MS Sankt Peterburg last position

 - Junior Suites (location Middle Deck forward) are 1-room cabins with 2x large windows (opening), sofa (or 2 armchairs), coffee table, King-size double bed (plus folding bed), mirrored vanity table with chair, wardrobe.
 Suites can accommodate up to 3 passengers via folding bed.

-- Single Cabins (location Middle Deck / Boat Deck) are 1-bed rooms with 1x large window (opening).
+- Single Cabins (location Middle Deck / Boat Deck) are 1-bed staterooms with 1x large window (opening).

-- Triple Cabins (location Lower Deck) are 3-bed rooms with 2x porthole windows (non-opening).
+- Triple Cabins (location Lower Deck) are 3-bed staterooms with 2x porthole windows (non-opening).
 Triple cabins can be also booked as doubles.

 Shipboard dining and entertainment options

-Dining onboard MS Peterburg features European cuisine specialties with elements of Russian traditional cooking.
+Dining onboard MS Peterburg features European cuisine specialities with elements of Russian traditional cooking.
 Breakfasts are buffet-style.
 Lunches include 1 meal (Russian soup).
-Dinner is waiter-served and with traditional Russian food menu.
+Dinner is waiter-served and with a traditional Russian food menu.
 Waiters are dressed in traditional costumes.

 Onboard entertainment is focused on pre-scheduled activities and live performances (classical and Russian folk music).
 Onboard lectures are themed on the country's history and culture.
 Port talks (by a professional tour guide) provide information on visited river ports, nearby towns, shore excursions and tours available for booking.
 Passengers also enjoy traditional Russian tea ceremonies, Russian language lessons, dancing and singing classes, vodka tasting, nesting doll (matryoshka) painting classes.